hybridadmin/docker-ansible-ubuntu/README.md

-# Ubuntu 16.04 Docker Image with ansible and systemd
+# Ubuntu Docker Image with ansible and systemd

-Ubuntu 16.04 LTS (Xenial) Docker image to be used for testing ansible playbooks and roles.
+Ubuntu Docker images to be used for testing ansible playbooks and roles.

 ## Supported tags and respective `Dockerfile` links